Tooth whitening: Tray-based

 Tray-based tooth whitening is achieved by wearing a fitted tray containing carbamide peroxide bleaching gel overnight or for two to four hours a day.
 If manufacturer's instructions are followed, tooth whitening can occur within three days and lighten teeth by one or two shades.
 This type of tooth whitening is available over-the-counter and professionally from an oral health professional.

 Baking soda

 Baking soda is a safe, low abrasive, and effective stain removal and tooth whitening toothpaste.
 Tooth whitening toothpaste that have excessive abrasivity are harmful to dental tissue, therefore baking soda is a desirable alternative.
 To date, clinical studies on baking soda report that there have been no reported adverse effects.
 It also contains acid-buffering components that makes baking soda biologically antibacterial at high concentrations and capable of preventing growth of Streptococcus mutans.
 Baking soda might be useful for cavities-prone patients, as well as those who wish to have whiter teeth.

-Pens

-Whitening pens are a convenient way to touch up any dental surface.
-The plastic, convenient, tube contains a bleaching gel that can be easily applied in hard-to-reach spots.
-In order to work, the gel needs to stay on the tooth surface for around 20-30 minutes.